Sonata165/sonata165.github.io/projects/lyric_translation.md

 The outputs of our model (2nd row) are perfect in the number of syllables and rhyme constraints.
 The output has a same number of syllables as the number  there is no need to merge or split any musical notes to match the lyrics.
-Secondly, all the sentences end with the same rhyme category [o, e, uo].
+Also, all the sentences end with the same rhyme category [o, e, uo].
 In addition, there is a downbeat lying on the note of the second word in the source lyrics, "snow",